 2. STEAM Blogs

-Here are 10 of my favorite online resources for STEAM projects.
+Here are some of my favorite online resources for STEAM projects.
 All of these bloggers focus partly or completely on STEAM projects:

 3. STEAM books

 Here are two wonderful books featuring STEAM projects!

 My book STEAM Play and Learn for kids preschool age and up!

 STEAM Kids is the first in a series of eBooks for kids ages 5-10.
 It can be purchased as an eBook here or in print form from Amazon here.

 Okay, do you feel like you have a better handle on what STEAM is and how to start trying STEAM projects at home with your family?

 Trust me you don’t have to be an educator or designer or scientist to start doing STEAM; you only need the desire to try!
 I hope our Quick Start Guide leaves you feeling good about getting started